-If looking for a top breed line, a Springer Spaniel puppy may cost you up to $10,000, yes, $10,000 but many breeders sell a puppy around $700-$1000.
-It all depends on the bloodline, gender, colors, and several other factors.
+If looking for a top breed line, a Springer Spaniel puppy may cost you up to $10,000, yes, $10,000 but many breeders sell a puppy for around $700-$1000.
+It all depends on the bloodline, gender, color, and several other factors.

 Other Fun facts

 The English Springer Spaniel is known to demonstrate submissive urination.
 What this means is that these furbabies can pee out of excitement or anxiety.